arevindh/pihole-speedtest/README.md

 <details>
 <summary><strong>Docker Compose</strong></summary>

-After using the button in settings, or the shell if you so choose, revert the `build` back to an `image` so the Mod doesn't reinstall on the next rebuild.
+First use the button in settings, or the shell if you so choose, then revert the `build` back to an `image` so the Mod doesn't reinstall on the next rebuild.
 You can also comment out the `RUN` line:

     build:
         dockerfile_inline: FROM pihole/pihole:latest